Setting up origin pools

 • The order of pools in the load balancer determines the standard failover priority.
 When the number of healthy origins in a pool drops below the configured threshold, the load balancer routes traffic to the next available pool.

 • By default, pools are ordered by date created.
-You can reorder them from the global load balancer dashboard and via CIS API (use the Update Pools command to set a new origins array).
+You can reorder them from the global load balancer dashboard and by using CIS API (use the Update Pools command to set a new origins array).

 • Dynamic steering uses Round Trip Time (RTT) profiles to determine pool priority.
 If there is no RTT data for a pool in a region or colocation center, the load balancer uses pool order to determine failover priority.